yaolaiyaoqu/iso8583/README.md

 `syntax: data, err = obj:Unpack(message)`

 Unpack message to iso8583 data.
+In case of failures, returns `nil` and a string describing the error.

 [Back to TOC](#table-of-contents)